 The District is preparing for both in-person instruction and Home Learning for all students.
 The model of "hybrid" instruction for the district describes the fact that we will provide both distance learning and in-person learning.
 The essential standards and learning targets will be the same for students no matter the instructional format.

-- PK-6

-- In-Person Learning:

-- 5 days per week.
-This includes all Special Education students and English Language

-Learners.
+• PK-12

-- Home Learning: - 5 days per week for students whose families choose this model for a minimum of 10 weeks
+- o In-Person Learning: - 5 days per week.
+This includes all Special Education students and English Language Learners. - Home Learning: - 5 days per week for students whose families choose this model.